 The next day a dear friend lost her young father in law unexpectedly, a time of deep sorrow.
 A time of gathering together to cook and comfort and clean up the messes so many mourning adults and children create.

 The day after back to a hospital I have a lengthy history with.
 I was born there, my first child was born there, I worked there for many years.
 Many unresolved issues in that hospital.
 Went to visit the Father of a friend I have known for years and thought highly of.
 Arriving at his room the nurse tells me he just passed.
 Unknowingly they thought I would want to say goodbye.
 I would rather have the memories of his sweet face without the death mask.
 He was still warm.

 Today as I look at my schedule and see all that has to be done, I want to go away.
 Physically.
 I have already gone away from many things in my life by pulling my focus off of them.
 If I seem a little distant, it is because I am.
-Pulling back, where am I in all of this?No comments
+Pulling back, where am I in all of this?4 comments

 My friend, Jon, wrote the below.
 He is such a good writer.
 When he started his journey through cancer it brought many great upheavals into his life and it also brought many blessings.
 He published his first book, Hippie Highways and Mother’s Milk and much more since that time.
 He is a passionate revolutionary and I respect his opinions.

 “There is no rest for democracy and especially for its advocates.
 Enough people got off their dead asses, where they complained (beer in hand) about how this country was going to hell, and got up and voted, so what?
 My question is, will they now go back and rest on their fat laurels?